dineshappavoo/ctgi/src/com/ctgi/google/languages/java/interview-questions.md

 In addition, as of JDK 8, Java has introduced support for the ```Optional<T>``` class (or if you’re using an earlier version of Java, you can use the ```Optional<T>``` class in the ```Guava``` libraries.
 Optional<T> represents and wraps absence and presence with a value.
 While Optional adds a bit more ceremony to your code, by forcing you to unwrap the Optional to obtain the ```non-null``` value, it avoids what might otherwise result in a ```NullPointerException```.

 ####11.
-What is “boxing” and what are some of its problems to beware of?
+What is "boxing" and what are some of its problems to beware of?

 Java’s primitive types are long, int, short, float, double, char, byte and boolean.
 Often it’s desirable to store primitive values as objects in various data structures that only accept objects such as ArrayList, HashMap, etc. So Java introduced the concept of “boxing” which boxes up primitives into object class equivalents, e.g., Integer for int, Float for float, and Boolean for boolean.
 Of course, as objects, they incur the overhead of object allocation, memory bloat and method calls, but they do achieve their purpose at some expense.

-“Autoboxing” is the automatic conversion by the compiler of primitives to boxed objects and vice versa.
+"Autoboxing" is the automatic conversion by the compiler of primitives to boxed objects and vice versa.
 This is simply a convenience, e.g.:

 ```java
 ArrayList<Integer> ints = new ArrayList<Integer>();